nordeim/Account-Bookkeeping/docs/prompt_to_fix_4.md

 ---
 excellent job so far! please use the same rigorous and meticulous approach to systematically create the rest of the tests files.

+---
+Awesome job!
+Now, help me to carefully and systematically recall all the changes that you have made to the original codebase, then create a detailed document to carefully describe the changes made in a logical and well organized format, using as many code snippets with explanation as possible.
+Name this code review document as `project status update document.md`.
+This document is meant for the QA team to review and approve the code changes committed.

+Next, help me create a *complete* updated replacement file for "Project Architecture Document" in markdown format.
+The updated `Project Architecture Document.md` must be complete and self-contained in itself, with all the necessary details incorporated.
+Do not use placeholders or reference to any of the older or other documents.

+---
+Please carefully review the attached documents containing or describing the latest changes to the codebase.
+Then re-generate a *complete* updated *replacement* file version for `README.md` and `Technical Design Specification Document.md` incorporating the latest changes to the codebase. *IMPORTANT*, the updated replacment `README.md` and `Technical Design Specification Document.md` must be complete in itself, without containing any references to older versions or other documents.